ruhimahajan/PeopleOpsDocs/Codebase.md

 ## 11. What is your primary backend language, including version?

-*TK* PHP v5.6.
+*TK* PHP v7.0.4.
 We stick to the latest stable version.

 ## 12. Do you host your product yourself (Local, CoLo, VPS) or is it running on a cloud platform such as AWS or Heroku?

 All current Kayako OnDemand servers are running on SoftLayer, our next version will be completely hosted on AWS.

-## 13. Do you use open source libraries, and are you aware of the licensing on those libraries?

-Yes.
-Licensing *TK*

-## 14. Do you contribute to open source libraries?
+## 13. Do you contribute to open source libraries?

 Whenever we find ourselves making changes to a third-party library, we consider whether the change could be beneficial for the community and create a PR upstream if so.
 Here's a recent PR from one of our Go folks - [https://github.com/keimoon/gore/pull/4](https://github.com/keimoon/gore/pull/4)